 Dynamic

-Developers should learn SQL LIKE when building applications that require search functionality, such as filtering user inputs, implementing autocomplete features, or querying logs and reports meets elasticsearch is widely used in the industry and worth learning.
+Use Elasticsearch when you need fast, scalable full-text search or log analysis, such as for e-commerce product catalogs or application monitoring dashboards meets developers should learn sql like when building applications that require search functionality, such as filtering user inputs, implementing autocomplete features, or querying logs and reports.
 Here's our take.

 🧊Nice Pick